mlopes/scala-cats-seed.g8/README.md

-This is a [Giter8][g8] template for Scala.
+This is a [Giter8][g8] template for Scala with Cats using IOApp.

 ```
-sbt new scala/scala-seed.g8
+sbt new mlopes/scala-ioapp-seed.g8
 ```

 Template license